 In the meantime, a total of around 130 services and business process applications have been connected, such as official systems for civil status, registration, aliens, passport and ID card systems, etc. ITZBund operates the central Federal-Master-Instance of DVDV, implementation and maintenance is jointly done by Governikus and Dataport.

-Further information on the DVDV can be found on the project page at the ITZBund.
+Further information can be found on the project page at ITZBund.